Writing-with-Digital-Technologies-f15/DITA/README.md

 2. Unzip the package file into the installation directory of your choice.
 For example <code>C:&#92;pkg&#92;dita-ot-2.1.1</code>

-3. Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>set DITA_HOME=&lt;DITA-OT_dir&gt;</code>

-4. To use the <code>dita</code> command anywhere, set up your environment variable.
-Refer to the same task to do so with [Java](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#BABGDJFH), but provide the <code>dita-ot-2.1.1/bin</code> URL, instead.
+3. To use the <code>dita</code> command anywhere, set up your environment variable by following this [tutorial](http://4662wf15.clindgrencv.com/cmdline.html#windows-path-envars).

-5. Test the DITA-OT installation with the either samples included in the OT, or the basic topic models in this repo: <code>DITA/examples</code>.
+4. Test the DITA-OT installation with the either samples included in the OT, or the basic topic models in this repo: <code>DITA/examples</code>.

 ####OT Installation on Linux or OS X